srigumm/dotnetcore-kafka-integration/README.md

              git clone https://github.com/TribalScale/kafka-waffle-stack.git
              cd kafaka-waffle-stack
              docker-compose up
-   Above instructions should start a KAFKA server, and you can use the broker localhost:9092 to produce/consumer message.
+   Above instructions should start a KAFKA server, and you can use the broker localhost:9092 to produce/consumer messages.
 - Creating a new topic in local KAFKA: producing a sample message to a topic using kafkacat utility would create topic if it doesn't exist. so, run the below command and give some sample message like {"id":1234,"productname":"Unicorn Whistles","quantity":3}